totuni/esp-studio-examplesII/Analytics/analytics_kmeans/README.md

 The **w_scoring** tab displays the scored events:
 ![Results for the w_scoring tab](img/w_scoring.png "Results for the w_scoring tab")

-You might see warnings in the Log pane about the w_source window being throttled.
-You can ignore these warnings.
+If you see warnings in the **Log** pane about the w_source window being throttled, they can be safely ignored.

 ## Next Steps